molkaseemadharshinireddy-wq/Ai-in-Healthcare/README.md

-🩺 Pneumonia Detection using FastAI
+🩺 AI in Healthcare: Pneumonia Detection System
 📌 Overview

-This project aims to detect Pneumonia from Chest X-ray images using Deep Learning techniques.
-It utilizes Transfer Learning with a pre-trained ResNet50 model implemented through the FastAI library.
+This project focuses on applying Artificial Intelligence in Healthcare to detect Pneumonia from Chest X-ray images.
+It uses Deep Learning and Computer Vision techniques to automatically classify medical images into different categories.

-The trained model is deployed using a Flask web application, enabling users to upload chest X-ray images and receive real-time predictions.
+A pre-trained Convolutional Neural Network (ResNet50) is used with Transfer Learning, enabling efficient and accurate predictions.
+The model is integrated into a Flask-based web application, allowing users to upload X-ray images and receive real-time diagnostic predictions.

 🎯 Objectives
-Develop a robust deep learning model for medical image classification Leverage transfer learning to improve accuracy and reduce training time Classify chest X-ray images into:
+Develop an AI-based system for pneumonia detection Apply transfer learning to improve performance Classify chest X-ray images into:
 Normal
 Viral Pneumonia
 Bacterial Pneumonia
-Deploy the model as an interactive web application
+Build a user-friendly web interface for predictions
 🧠 Model Details
-Architecture: ResNet50 (Pre-trained Convolutional Neural Network)
+Architecture: ResNet50 (Pre-trained CNN)
 Framework: FastAI (built on PyTorch)
 Technique: Transfer Learning & Fine-tuning
 Task: Multi-class Image Classification
 🗂️ Dataset
-Source: Chest X-ray dataset (Kaggle)
+Chest X-ray image dataset
-Classes:
+Categories:
 NORMAL
 PNEUMONIA (Viral & Bacterial)
 ⚙️ Tech Stack